Weather Market News

 MARKET SUMMARY:

-are 5 to 6 cents higher; wheat futures are flat to 5 cents higher.
-The U.S.
+9 to 11 cents higher; wheat futures are 2 to 4 cents higher.
+The U.S. stock

-Index is 18 points higher.
+is 15 points lower.
 The interest rate products are weaker.
-Energy trade
+Energy trade is

-is mostly higher with crude up 5.30 and natural gas off .05.
-Livestock trade is
+firmer with crude up 3.80 and natural gas up .05.
+Livestock trade is mixed with

 CORN:

-more open weather.
-On the July chart support is the 20-day at 4.61 with the
+limited into midmonth.
+On the July chart, support is the 20-day moving average

 SOYBEANS:

-Soybean futures are 5 to 6 cents higher at midday with trade again testing
+Soybean futures are 9 to 11 cents higher at midday with meal and oil edging

 WHEAT:

-Wheat futures are flat to 5 cents higher with another set of highs coming in
+Wheat futures are 2 to 4 cents higher at midday with action consolidating

 David Fiala can be reached at dfiala@futuresone.com